-H. FML Related to a Family Member's Military Service

-Eligible employees are entitled to FMLA leave for purposes related to a covered family member's military service as required under the applicable state and federal law.

-13.05 Leave For Resident's Own Military Service

-A Resident granted temporary Military Leave for active duty training or extended military leave is entitled to receive the their regular University pay at the appropriate PGY level for the first thirty (30) calendar days of such leave in any one (1) fiscal year, provided that the Resident has completed twelve (12) months of continuous University service immediately prior to the granting of the leave (all prior full-time military service shall be included in calculating this University service requirement) and provided that the aggregate of payments for temporary Military Leave, Extended Military Leave and Military Leave for Physical Examination do not exceed thirty (30) calendar days' pay in any one (1) fiscal year.

-A Resident granted Military Leave with pay shall receive all benefits related to employment that are granted when a Resident is on pay status.

-13.06 Personal Leave of Absence
+- 8. FML Related to a Family Member's Military Service - a.
+Eligible employees are entitled to FMLA leave for purposes related to a covered family member's military service as required under the applicable state and federal law. - E. Leave For Resident's Own Military Service - 1.
+A Resident granted temporary Military Leave for active duty training or extended military leave is entitled to receive the their regular University pay at the appropriate PGY level for the first thirty (30) calendar days of such leave in any one (1) fiscal year, provided that the Resident has completed twelve (12) months of continuous University service immediately prior to the granting of the leave (all prior full-time military service shall be included in calculating this University service requirement) and provided that the aggregate of payments for temporary Military Leave, Extended Military Leave and Military Leave for Physical Examination do not exceed thirty (30) calendar days' pay in any one (1) fiscal year. - 2.
+A Resident granted Military Leave with pay shall receive all benefits related to employment that are granted when a Resident is on pay status. - F. Personal Leave of Absence

-A Resident may be granted a Personal Leave of Absence Without Pay at the sole discretion of the University, however requests for personal leave will not be unreasonably denied.
+A Resident may be granted a Personal Leave of Absence Without Pay at the sole, nongrievable discretion of the University.